Grampound Road

 Grampound Road (Fordh Ponsmeur) is a village in the parish of Ladock, Cornwall, England, 3 km north-west of Grampound.

 The railway station of that name was opened on 4 May 1859 and closed in 1964.
 A small village known as Grampound Road grew up around the railway station and continues to expand despite the station closing (along with other stations on the line) on 5 October 1964.

-An annual horse fair was held in the 19th-century; organised by Mr Joseph H Griggs of Nantellan.
-The 1882 fair, was at that time considered to be the most successful, with events including hurdle and bank jumping.
+An annual horse fair was held in the 19th century; organised by Mr Joseph H Griggs of Nantellan.
+The 1882 fair was at that time considered to be the most successful, with events including hurdle and bank jumping.

-Grampound road is home to Grampound road cricket club.
+Grampound Road is home to Grampound Road Cricket Club.

-Grampound road is also home to one shop which also contains a post office.
-Grampound road post office also serves Probus and Ladock on an outreach program.
+Grampound Road is also home to one shop which also contains a post office.
+Grampound Road Post Office also serves Probus and Ladock through an outreach program.

-Grampound road has a children's play area located within the recreation ground next to the cricket club.
+Grampound Road has a children's play area located within the recreation ground next to the cricket club.

-Grampound road has a primary school, Grampound Road Church of England School, and is overseen by St. Pirans Cross Academy, run by the diocese of Truro.
-The school has 4 classrooms and approximately 100 pupils.
+Grampound Road has a primary school, Grampound Road Church of England School, and is overseen by the Rainbow Trust Academy, run by the diocese of Truro.
+The school has four classrooms and approximately 100 pupils.

 There is a small industrial estate located at the new stables end of the village.

 There is a small business area located opposite the shop, consisting of small office style units and a nursery catering for children aged from babies to 5 years old.